princekunal101/academic-section/Studies/Environment and Echology/UNIT 1/README.md

 Exosphere is the final frontier of the Earth’s gaseous envelope.
 The air in the exosphere is constantly but gradually leaking out of the Earth’s atmosphere into outer space.
 There is no clear cut upper boundary where the exosphere finally fades away into space.

 - [Biosphere](https://github.com/princekunal101/academic-section/blob/main/Studies/Environment%20and%20Echology/UNIT%201/biosphare.md)
- The biosphere is made up of the parts of Earth where life exists—all ecosystems.
-The biosphere extends from the deepest root systems of trees, to the dark environments of ocean trenches, to lush rain forests, high mountaintops, and transition zones like this one, where ocean and terrestrial ecosystems meet.
+ The biosphere is made up of the parts of Earth where life exists—all ecoSystems.
+The biosphere extends from the deepest root Systems of trees, to the dark environments of ocean trenches, to lush rain forests, high mountaintops, and transition zones like this one, where ocean and terrestrial ecoSystems meet.
 The biosphere supports all life on Earth, 3 to 30 million species of plants, animals, fungi, single-celled prokaryotes such as bacteria, and single-celled eukaryotes such as protozoans.
  ![Biosphare](https://raw.githubusercontent.com/princekunal101/academic-section/main/Studies/Environment%20and%20Echology/figures/biosphere.jpg)

  *The biosphere, or “zone of life,” an energy-diverting layer that uses the matter of Earth to create living substance, was created by this development of life in the thin outer layer of the geosphere*